LuanEdCosta/dev-tasks/README.md

 # :white_check_mark: Dev Tasks

-App created during the CPQD Front-End Chapter meeting to talk about:
+App created during the **CPQD Front-End Chapter Meeting** to talk about:

 - Separation of Concerns
 - Abstraction